A water quality model of the Reservoir was developed by Hydros Consulting to:

 - High internal nutrient loading; and

-- The Reservoir’s shallow depth and wind mixing ensures plenty of nutrients near the surface for algae to grow.
+- The Reservoir’s shallow depth and wind mixing ensure plenty of nutrients near the surface for algae to grow.

-- Reducing Nitrogen and Phosphorus by 50% in Cherry Creek Reservoir inflows does not result in attaining the existing standard in all years.
+- Reducing nitrogen and phosphorus by 50% in Cherry Creek Reservoir inflows does not result in attaining the existing chlorophyll-a standard in all years.

 - Since some cyanobacteria can fix nitrogen, they can gain an advantage if other important factors are in place (such as warm temperatures and calm conditions).

-- The Bubble Plume Model showed that the existing Reservoir Destratification System provides some benefit, the benefits are limited.
+- The Bubble Plume Model showed that the existing Reservoir Destratification System provides some benefits; however, the benefits are limited.